elastic/endpoint-package/PACKAGE.md

 - Update the subset files for the particular event that is being changed or create a new subset file

+- If a new type of document is being added that doesn't fit in the existing ones (e.g. events), create a new directory in `custom_subsets/elastic_endpoint` to contain the subset files

 - Generate the mapping

 ## Generating the files with the Makefile